 My Audiology career started many years ago at the end of the 1970s, and I am still here enjoying every day!
 I have worked in the North West of England, in Oldham, Tameside, South Cheshire, and now South Manchester.

 I have been lucky to be able to work in all aspects of Audiology including a short time in the private sector, and gain a great deal from all of it.
 Apart from managing a very busy teaching department my work also involves complex patient clinics including Tinnitus management, severe and profound patients and hearing therapy.
 I am also part of the Trust coaching team.

 My other passion is education.
 I have been Secretary of the North West School of Audiology since 1994 and still organise and teach on a number of courses at further and higher education from Assistant Practitioner to Masters Students.
 I have developed course modules on the BSc, foundation degree at Anglia Ruskin and e-learning for health.
 I am keen to see how Apprenticeships will develop in Audiology and feel strongly that Assistants should access training programmes.
-I am also a training manager and assessor for the Scientist training programme (STP) and work in a teaching hospital where we get to be involved in research in collaboration and teaching with Manchester University.
+I am also a training manager and assessor for the Scientist training programme (STP).